-The Challenge: Design and build a Crew Exploration Vehicle to meet the following constraints:
+The Challenge: To design and build a Crew Exploration Vehicle that meets the following constraints:

 - 1. Safely carry two little plastic people.
 You must design and build a secure seat for these people, without gluing or taping them in place.
 The people should stay in their seats during a Drop Test from over your head. - 2.
 Create a hatch that can open and close on your vehicle. - 3.
-Fit within the 4" mailing tube provided (or the size constraints as indicated).
+Fit within a 4" diameter mailing tube (or the size constraints as indicated).